nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 `ShowCalendarCommand.MESSAGE_SUCCESS` in which case it will call `showCalendar`.

 ### Schedules at the same time being arranged alphabetically
+In the current implementation, the schedules are being sorted by `StartTime` only.
+In particular, they are sorted in 2 parts.

+The first part of the list contains schedules that are on or after today, sorted in ascending order.

+The second part of the list contains schedules that are before today, sorted in descending order.

+If you have schedules with the same `StartTime`, they are in the order that they are added to the list.

+This resulted in a situation where if you had many schedules starting at the same time, it would be very difficult to find and locate a particular schedule.

 **Proposed implementation**

+The schedules should be sorted first by `StartTime`, then by `EndTime`, and finally alphabetically by the tutor's name.
+This would make the schedule list more organised, making it easier to use and navigate for the user.

 More details...